Jason360x/Portfolio/README.md

 With over 9000 executable lines of code, the project is fairly big.

-Note that every line of code was created while I was first learning to program in 2019 and as such, much of the code is very messy and ignores many programming and OOP principles and best practices.
-Even then, I think it is still useful as a showcase of a fully working program I created.
+**IMPORTANT:** Each line of this code was created while I was first learning to program back in 2019 and as such, much of the code is very messy and ignores many programming and OOP principles and best practices.
+Even then, I think it is still useful as a showcase of a fully working program I created over a longer period of time.
+Just don't take this as an indicator for my current abilities or work style.

 The project is written in C# using Visual Studio.
 The GUI was created using Windows Forms.